 - Portrait rings - basically fancy frames around your portrait

-Dota Underlords' battle pass features many more categories than that of Teamfight Tactics but it remains to be seen if all of them were necessary.
+Dota Underlords' features many more categories than that of Teamfight Tactics but it remains to be seen if all of them were necessary.
 Things like Standards are most likely filler content so there are no empty levels in the Proto Pass.

 The cautious approach to monetisation through a free battle pass that will get feedback from players is probably the best move Valve can pull right now.
 No one would like a replay of the disaster that Artifact turned out to be.